 They are more versatile, maneuverable, powerful, and less noisy than upright vacuums.

 If you’re convinced that a canister vacuum is best for you, there are dozens of options on the market.
 So, where do you start?

 We recently tested and reviewed over a dozen canister vacuums and determined that the four best options are the following:

 The Bissell Hard Floor Expert Deluxe Canister Vacuum is the best value.
 It’s lightweight, comes with several attachments, is easy to maneuver, and is very affordable.
 You can see more details and check the current price on Amazon.

 The Bissell Hard Floor Expert Multi-Cyclonic Bagless Canister Vacuum is one step up from the Deluxe and comes with more power and a larger dirt tank but is a little more expensive.
 This vacuum is also available on Amazon.

 The Kenmore 400 Series Bagged Canister Vacuum Cleaner is even more pricey than the two options from Bissell but has 2 motors, a HEPA (high-efficiency particulate air) filter, and a large brush head for carpets.

-Lastly, the Dyson Ball Multi Floor Canister Vacuum is the best you can buy.
+Lastly, the Dyson Ball Multi Floor Canister Vacuum (view on Amazon) is the best you can buy.
 It was rated by J.D Power the best canister vacuum in 2015 and 2017 and comes with large wheels that make it easy to maneuver, a huge dirt tank, and a super powerful motor.